Child Support Services

 - at least 35% for five or more children.

 A share of child care, medical, and educational expenses is added to the percentage amount.
 The share of expenses plus the percentage amount equals the basic child support amount.
-The standard guideline percentage is applied to almost all parental income up to $130,000 (minus certain local and Social Security tax amounts).
+The standard guideline percentage is applied to almost all combined parental income up to $154,000 (minus certain local and Social Security tax amounts).
 Income includes worker's compensation, disability payments, unemployment benefits, Social Security payments, and certain other forms of income.
-For annual income over $130,000, the court determines whether or not to use the percentage guidelines, and the court may consider other factors in setting the full support award.
+For combined parental income over $154,000, the court determines whether or not to use the percentage guidelines, and the court may consider other factors in setting the full support award.

 The child support order will require the noncustodial parent to send all child support payments to the local Child Support Enforcement Unit's (CSEU) Support Collection Unit (SCU).
 The local SCU will keep track of how much child support is due and how often it is due.
 If the noncustodial parent's employer is known, a notice called an Income Execution (IEX) is sent to the employer notifying the employer of how much child support to withhold from the noncustodial parent's wages and where to send the child support payment.
 If an employer is not known, the noncustodial parent will receive billing coupons that will indicate how much and when the payment is due and where to send the payments.
 The SCU is also responsible for distributing payments to custodial parents.
 Thus, when a payment is received by the SCU, the SCU will send a payment to the custodial parent.
 If the custodial parent is on temporary or safety net assistance, the first $200 of current support collected during the month will be sent to the custodial parent—this is called a support "pass-through" payment.
 The remainder of the money received from the noncustodial parent will be used to reimburse the local, State, and federal government for temporary or safety net assistance paid to the custodial parent.